 For some of our highly functional products we include recycled polyester.
-These are material surpluses from polyester production which - instead of the usual waste - are not disposed of but collected and returned to production.
+These are material surpluses from polyester production, which - instead of being disposed of as waste, as is often the case - are collected and returned to production.
 This conserves resources and still provides our products with full functionality.

 The process involves recovering the distinct polymers that make up the synthetic fiber and reassembling them.

 This produces a granulate that can be spun into yarn and woven to make fabrics.
 This reduces landfill waste, as used textiles are recycled rather than disposed of.
 There is no additional need for petroleum in the reclamation of these polymers.

 One of our favorite materials is S.Café® recycled polyester.
 This material involves a spin mass made from recycled, melted polyester granulate that is mixed with used coffee grounds.

 The material is partially biobased, dries fast, provides UV protection and has the bonus effect of being antimicrobial, which prevents odors and allows us to eliminate the use of chemical anti-odor finishes.
 This is a great thing and it is why we are using this material in T-shirts, jackets, fleece products and chamois for bike shorts.

 It’s not just synthetic materials that can be recycled.
 Starting with the Summer Collection 2019 we will also use 100 % recycled down as insulating fill for our sleeping bags.
 You can find more information about it here.